ENAMINE1/MY-OWN-GIT/readme.md

 If you are intrigued by the workings of Git and want to learn about its internals, then this repo is for you.
 Hope you get to learn something new! ✨

 The tool includes several commands such as `init`, `add`, `commit`, and `clone`.
-Here is an in depth guide on the internas of the .git folder - [What is in that .git directory?](https://blog.meain.io/2023/what-is-in-dot-git/) 🤯.

 **Here is an in depth guide on the internas of the .git folder - [What is in that .git directory?](https://blog.meain.io/2023/what-is-in-dot-git/) 🤯.**
+It is recommended to go through the above blog to get a feel for the interal workings of the .git folder.

 ## Table of Contents